 Are you an organic or transitioning farmer or rancher who wants to test out a new agricultural practice on your farm?

-OFRF’s Farmer-Led Trials Program provides farmers with technical assistance and a small amount of funding to investigate and learn about solutions to their most pressing production challenges.
+OFRF’s Farmer-Led Trials Program provides farmers with technical assistance and support to investigate and learn about solutions to their most pressing production challenges.
 Read more to find out how you can be part of this program!

 OFRF believes in supporting organic farmers and ranchers in their constant search for innovation and farm profitability.
 The Farmer-Led Trials (FLT) program puts farmers in the driver’s seat and recognizes their wisdom, experimentation, and problem-solving skills.
 Built in the spirit of curiosity and collaboration, this program supports farmers and ranchers in conducting impactful research that can address their unique challenges.